Skip to main content Skip to secondary navigation

 What is PCJ in the Bay?

-Partnerships for Climate Justice in the Bay Area is a new, five-year initiative to engage undergraduate and graduate students in addressing these challenges in close collaboration with community partner organizations, as well as other departments, programs and centers at Stanford.
+Partnerships for Climate Justice in the Bay Area is an initiative to engage undergraduate and graduate students in addressing these challenges in close collaboration with community partner organizations, as well as other departments, programs and centers at Stanford.

 PCJ in the Bay seeks to: